mugoalvin/scraper/README.md

 ```

 ### 3. Set Up Database
 Ensure you have PostgreSQL installed and configured.
-The database connection is managed via `AppDataSource` in `DB.js`.
+You can configure the app's environment variables by generating your `.env` file.
+Template for the `.env` file can be found in the `.env.example` file.
 Adjust database credentials accordingly.

 ### 4. Run the Scraper
 ```sh